What Are The Benefits Under Tennessee Workers’ Compensation?

 If a worker dies from job-related injuries, their spouse and dependent children are entitled to death benefits to replace the lost income and help with burial expenses.
 The state of Tennessee also provides scholarships to workers with work-related disabilities to learn new job skills to become self-supporting again.
 Our lawyers can help you access these benefits if you run into any resistance.

 We offer a free consultation to address your concerns about work injury benefits.
-We will intervene for you and take legal action if necessary to get the benefits you need and deserve.
-Call Blount Law Firm, PLLC, at 901-617-1196 or contact us online.
+We will intervene for you and take legal action if necessary to get the benefits you need and deserve, contact us online.